-In Server mode, the P-660R-Tx v2 maps multiple inside servers to one global IP address.
+- Many One-to-One: In Many One-to-One mode, the P-660R-Tx v2 maps each ILA to unique IGA. - Server: In Server mode, the P-660R-Tx v2 maps multiple inside servers to one global IP address.
 This allows us to specify multiple servers of different types behind the NAT for outside access.
 Note, if you want to map each server to one unique IGA please use the One-to-One mode.

-The following table summarizes these types.
+The following table summarizes the five types.